PGVector on CloudSQL for GCP

 • ๐Ÿ” Implement database encryption at rest and in transit

 The repository suggests a progressive security model that allows starting with more permissive settings in development environments while implementing stricter controls in production.
-We recommend carefully reviewing security settings before deploying to productionโ€”security considerations are an essential part of any deployment strategy.
+We recommend carefully reviewing security settings before deploying to production.

 ๐Ÿšฆ Simplified Deployment: Using the Makefile